sybrew/the-seo-framework/readme.txt

 			* `delete_post_cache()`, no longer flushes `post` object cache.
 			* `generate_cache_key()` no longer returns a key when no `$type` is supplied.
 		* **Removed:**
-			* **Object caching support:** These methods were removed with no alternative available.
+			* **Object caching support:** These methods were yeeted with no alternative available.
 Calling these methods will output a deprecation notice.
 				* `object_cache_set()`
 				* `object_cache_get()`
 				* `object_cache_delete()`